-The secret ingredients to making great YouTube content are a top-shelf YouTube microphone, an excellent camera, and a great video editor like Movavi video editor plus.
+The secret ingredients to making great YouTube content are a top-shelf YouTube microphone, an excellent camera, and a great video editor, like Movavi Video Editor.
 Wondering why we started with the microphone instead of the camera?
-Well, while it's true you can't create YouTube content without a good camera and video editor, the sound quality is equally important.
-Your videos may be 4K, but if your viewers can't hear you, convincing them to watch your Vlogs to the end leave alone subscribe is close to impossible.
+Well, while it's true that you can't create YouTube content without a good camera and video editor, the sound quality is equally important.
+Your videos may be 4K, but if your viewers can't hear you, convincing them to watch your vlogs to the end, leave alone subscribe, is close to impossible.
 Fortunately, we're here to ensure it doesn't come to that.
 Below is a well-curated list of the best microphones for YouTube.

-There's also the headphone volume control, the gain to control the sensitivity of your mic, and a handy little pause button.
+There's also the headphone volume control, the option to control the sensitivity of your mic, and a handy little pause button.
 The most important of all controls is the polar pattern switch.
-This you use to seamlessly switch between its four operating modes, namely, omnidirectional, cardioid, stereo, and bidirectional modes.
+You use it to seamlessly switch between four operating modes – omnidirectional, cardioid, stereo, and bidirectional modes.
 All these modes further enhance the clarity of your video's sound.

-The Blue Yeti is also a pretty good looking YouTube microphone.
-It comes in colors such as black and grey, not forgetting its stand is a plus for easy positioning.
+The Blue Yeti is also a pretty good-looking YouTube microphone.
+It comes in colors such as black and gray, not forgetting its stand is a plus for easy positioning.
 However, it lacks a multi-head setup.
-You may also have to strain your budget a little as it's a bit pricy.
+You may also have to strain your budget a little as it's a bit pricey.
 But what makes it great is that in comparison to other microphones on the same price range, it sure offers you a bang for your buck.

 However, being a diaphragm condenser, it needs an audio interface with preamps, and also the presence bump tends to make the vocal recordings sibilant.

-The Rode Smartlav is an affordable yet highly functional lavalier solution for YouTubers on a budget.
-It features a 3.5mm jack, hence can be plugged into your smartphone, computer, or any device you're using.
-It also comes with a lapel clip, which means it can be attached near the chest cavity, hence making it ideal for interviews.
+Rode SmartLav+ is an affordable yet highly functional lavalier solution for YouTubers on a budget.
+It features a 3.5 mm jack, so it can be plugged into your smartphone, computer, or any device you're using.
+It also comes with a lapel clip, which makes it ideal for interviews.

-The Razer Seiren X is a condenser microphone which like all the others on our list, packs some fantastic features for recording (YouTube Videos).
+Razer Seiren X is a condenser microphone, which, like all the others on our list, packs some fantastic features for recording YouTube videos.
 It boasts a sleek, minimalist setup and comes with a ball joint base for easy positioning.

-On the front are two controls, a mute button and a volume control knob.
-It is a super-cardioid mic hence boasts better noise cancellation abilities.
-It's, therefore, an ideal YouTube microphone as it won't pick background noises.
-It's super portable, easy to set up, and on top of it all, super affordable.
+On the front are two controls, a mute button, and a volume control knob.
+It is a super-cardioid mic, so it boasts better noise cancellation abilities.
+It's an ideal YouTube microphone as it won't pick background noises.
+The mic is super portable, easy to set up, and, on top of it all, super affordable.
 The downside, however, is that it only features one polar pattern.

 It's also powered by a 1.5Vlr44 tiny battery.
-That makes it even more ideal for travel vloggers as they need not worry about power.
+That makes it even more ideal for travel vloggers, as they don’t need to worry about power.
 It's omnidirectional, which is a plus, as it means you don't have to place it directly in front of you to capture high-quality audio.
-This, combined with its low profile design makes it ideal not only for YouTubers on the move but also for interviews and professional demonstrations or even conferences.
+This, combined with its low profile design, makes it ideal not only for YouTubers on the move but also for interviews and professional demonstrations, or even conferences.
 However, there's no way to read the battery status; hence, it may die on you, or you may end up overcharging and spoiling the batteries.

 Oktava MK-O12 is a small diaphragm condenser that's gentle on your budget yet highly functional.
 It's also a popular option among YouTubers on the move thanks to its small size.
-Unlike most small condensers, it's boasts a pretty wide flat response hence offers exceptionally smooth recordings.
+Unlike most small condensers, it boasts a pretty wide flat response, hence offers exceptionally smooth recordings.

 The SM7B YouTube microphone is an upgraded version of the SM7, so it packs better features than the latter.
 It is particularly famed for its incredible cardioid polar pattern and wide flat frequency response, which work together to provide unequivocal quality recordings.

 This, combined with its excellent internal air suspension shock, make it even more ideal for YouTubers who vlog indoors or home studio vocalists as it eliminates mechanical noise.
-Hence quickly capturing content from quiet sound sources.
+This mic is great for quickly capturing content from quiet sound sources.
 It also features yoke mounting, thus easy to set up.
 You may, however, have to keep on turning up the gain on the preamp due to its low signal levels.

-The Samson Go Mic has been around for quite some time but remains a popular option for the bunch of features it packs.
-It's wide frequency response, 16-bit resolution combined with its dual recording patterns, namely, omnidirectional and cardioid, means high quality audios.
-Hence ideal for YouTube vloggers, podcasting, and recording music.
+Samson Go Mic has been around for quite some time but remains a popular option for the bunch of features it packs.
+Its wide frequency response, 16-bit resolution combined with its dual recording patterns, namely, omnidirectional and cardioid, means high-quality audios.
+It’s ideal for YouTube vloggers, podcasting, and recording music.

-Being a USB mic, it's super easy to use and is compatible with any device you might have, whether mac or windows.
-Also, it's named the Go Mic for its lightweight and boasts exceptional portability.
-It, however, lacks the gain knob and lacks DSP, thus, easily captures pop sounds.
-Other than that, it's easy to use, budget-friendly YouTube microphone.
+Being a USB mic, it's super easy to use and is compatible with any device you might have, whether Mac or Windows.
+Also, it's named the Go Mic for its light weight, and the mic boasts exceptional portability.
+It, however, lacks the gain knob and DSP, thus, easily captures pop sounds.
+Other than that, it's an easy-to-use, budget-friendly YouTube microphone.

 Shortgun mics are the most popular among YouTube vloggers.
 This is because one only needs to attach it to the hot-shoe of the camera and start rolling.
 Additionally, they filter unwanted noise and boast excellent sound quality.